-Identifying addiction relapse triggers is the first step towards preventing relapse.
+Identifying addiction relapse triggers is the first step toward preventing relapse.
 Triggers are social, environmental, or emotional situations that remind people in recovery of their past drug or alcohol use.
 These cues bring about urges that may lead to a relapse.
 While triggers do not force a person to use drugs, they increase the likelihood of drug use.

-Luckily, with the help of professional treatment programs like Renaissance Recovery’s Southern California recovery center, clients can learn to achieve long-term recovery once.
+Luckily, with the help of professional treatment programs like Renaissance Recovery’s California rehab clients can learn to achieve long-term recovery once.
 So, if you are thinking “I need rehab” don’t hesitate to reach out for treatment today.